ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 Implementation of VHDL
 ***************************

-This chapter describes several implementation defined aspect of VHDL in GHDL.
+This chapter describes several implementation defined aspects of VHDL in GHDL.

 .. _VHDL_standards: